 Johns Hopkins All Children's Hospital Esophageal and Airway Treatment (EAT) Program

-Our team believes every patient should have more than 80 years of good esophageal and airway function.
+We believe every patient should have more than 80 years of good esophageal and airway function.
 That’s why we customize every patient’s care plan for the best results.
-For cases of esophageal atresia or strictures, we maintain the patient’s native esophagus for the best long-term outcomes.
+For cases of esophageal atresia or esophageal strictures, we aim to maintain the patient’s native esophagus for the best long-term outcomes.
+For patients with problems of the airway, we seek to understand the problem thoroughly before making a plan.
+For other problems in the chest, after thoroughly understanding the problems, we design a solution and build the best team to maximize success for the patient and family.

 We're Here to Help